The Meal and Ale the 1940s disco night for rural Aberdeenshire folk

 Dancing ends the evening

-The dancing newsing and some drinking from peoples own bottles continued till about 11.45pm when the proceedings would come to an end with the farmer thanking his guest and hoping that they had a gweed nicht and wished them a safe journey hame.
+The dancing newsing and some drinking from peoples own bottles continued till about 11.45pm .
+This was when the proceedings would come to an end.
+The farmer thanked his guest and hoped that they had a gweed nicht and wished them a safe journey hame.

-This was a very special night and similar nights to celebrate the harvest being finished took place pan Scotland represented the culture of Rural areas.
+This was a very special night.
+Similar nights to celebrate the harvest being finished took place pan Scotland.
+This represented the culture of Rural areas.

 Don Carney